rust-lang/blog.rust-lang.org/content/Rust-1.95.0.md

 ### Destabilized JSON target specs

-Rust 1.95 removes stable support for passing a custom target specification to `rustc`.
+Rust 1.95 removes support on stable for passing a custom target specification to `rustc`.
 This should **not** affect any Rust users using a fully stable toolchain, as building the standard library (including just `core`) already required using nightly-only features.